Multi-point Green's functions for SLE and an estimate of Beffara: Preliminaries

 To bound the harmonic measure, it is often useful to use the Beurling estimate.
-We recall it here; for a proof see, for example, \cite[Chapter V]{probTech}.
-Let $B_t$ be a standard Brownian motion and $\tau_D$ denote the first exit time of some domain $D$ for this Brownian motion.
+We recall it here; for a proof see, for example, \cite{probTech}, Chapter V. Let $B_t$ be a standard Brownian motion and $\tau _D$ denote the first exit time of some domain $D$ for this Brownian motion. \begin{proposition}[(Beurling estimate)] There is a constant $c > 0$ such that if $z \in\Disk$, and $K$ is a connected compact subset of $\overline\Disk$ with $0 \in K$ and $K \cap \bd\Disk\neq\varnothing$, then